Guidelines for Satisfying the Language Requirement

-A student whose first language is not English can satisfy the language requirement if:
+In the case of a student whose first language is not English, she can satisfy the language requirement if:

-If a student meets at least one of the criteria listed immediately above and wishes to be exempted from the language requirement, she must contact Geoffrey Sumi, Dean of Studies, who will review the student’s records and inform the Registrar's Office if he determines that the language requirement has been fulfilled.
-Note that international students are not exempted automatically from the language requirement.
+If a student meets at least one of the criteria listed immediately above and wishes to be exempted from the Language requirement, she must contact Leah Glasser, Dean of Studies, who will review the student’s records and inform the Registrar's Office if he determines that the Language requirement has been fulfilled.
+Note that international students are not exempted automatically from the Language requirement.

-Once a student matriculates at Mount Holyoke, if she takes a formal course at another institution in one of the languages taught at Mount Holyoke, and wants to apply credits from this course towards the language requirement or towards requirements for her major or minor, she must receive permission from the relevant department or program, even if the registrar allows the credits to be applied towards total credits for graduation.
-Departments and programs usually ask to see a syllabus, textbook, and coursework; they may also ask a student to take an examination that includes written, oral, and/or aural components.
+Once a student matriculates at Mount Holyoke, if she takes a formal course at another institution in one of the languages taught at Mount Holyoke, and wants to apply credits from this course toward the language requirement or toward requirements for her major or minor, she must receive permission from the relevant department or program, even if the registrar allows the credits to be applied toward total credits for graduation.
+Departments and programs usually ask to see a syllabus, textbook, and course work; they may also ask a student to take an examination that includes written, oral, and/or aural components.
 Languages currently taught at Mount Holyoke are Arabic, Chinese, French, German, Ancient Greek, Hebrew, Italian, Japanese, Korean, Latin, Russian, Sanskrit, and Spanish.

-A student may receive credit toward the language requirement for courses in a language not taught at Mount Holyoke only if she has taken those courses in an accredited institution or study-abroad program.
-In this case she must complete either a formal two-semester elementary course sequence in a foreign language new to her, or a one-semester course at the intermediate level or above.
+A student may receive credit toward the Language requirement for courses in a language not taught at Mount Holyoke only if she has taken those courses at an accredited institution or study-abroad program.